 Welwyn Hatfield

 § This page gives an overview of the Welwyn Hatfield local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Welwyn Hatfield encompasses a mix of historic and modern towns in Hertfordshire.
 Welwyn Garden City, one of the earliest planned garden cities, is notable for its tree-lined boulevards, green spaces, and modernist design, while Hatfield has historic links through Hatfield House, a grand Jacobean mansion set in extensive parkland.
 The River Lea flows nearby, and smaller villages such as Welwyn preserve ancient churches and archaeological sites.
 The combination of historic estates, innovative town planning, and scenic countryside defines the district.

-The administrative boundary of Welwyn Hatfield can be viewed on OpenStreetMap: District Boundary of Welwyn Hatfield.
+The administrative boundary of Welwyn Hatfield can also be viewed on OpenStreetMap: District Boundary of Welwyn Hatfield.

 Key Facts about Welwyn Hatfield